 That’s because the marine environment makes higher demands on virtually everything compared to automotive systems.
 The basic circuit theory is the same, but the practical applications are significantly different and that means a different price tag too.
-Most products with the words boat or marine in their name are about twice the price.
+Most products with the words boat or marine in their name are about twice the price of their automotive counterparts.

 If you see a rat’s nest of incomprehensible wiring in an easy to access space, assume the same exists in the hard to reach places or there’s obsolete, original wiring and that you will need to rewire the entire sailboat.
 Most boat fires are caused by faulty wiring so this is an important checklist item.

 For an example of what it takes to upgrade an electrical system, see How to Completely Rewire Your Sailboat.